ShaneHower/cards/README.md

 I had a similar issue with the '3 of a kind' hand.
 I was getting a '3 of a kind' value 3 times.
 I was only able to eliminate one of these values thus appending 2 values of '3 of a kind' to hand_revel.
 I later fixed the double value in a later portion of the Game class.

 interpreting a '4 of a kind' was much easier.
-I could break the loop after finding one '4 of a kind.
-This is because a hand that has a 4 of a kind can have no other hand, whereas a hand with a 3 of a kind could have a 2 of a kind as well and vice versa.  finding a flush was also very easy in comparison.
-I just iterated through hand_suit instead of hand_count and broke the loop if there were was a count of 5 recurring suits.
+I could break the loop after finding one '4 of a kind'.
+This is because a hand that has a 4 of a kind can have no other hand, whereas a hand with a 3 of a kind could contain a 2 of a kind and vice versa.
+Finding a flush was also very easy in comparison.
+I just iterated through hand_suit instead of hand_count and broke the loop if there was a count of 5 recurring suits.

 ### Interpreting Straights
 ```